crackedstudio/roxy-client/README.md

 -   HUD, Sound Manager, badge, and level-up overlay placeholders wired to the Zustand store (no breaking changes).
 -   Arcade navigation prototype powered by `use-sound` with neon button styling.
 -   Zustand store extensions for XP, level, badges, and portfolio updates while keeping the existing API intact.
+-   Dynamic wallet scaffolding (feature-gated) with Linera adapter and signer integration.

 ### Feature Flags